lovefunCode/LeetCode-Solution/Top8-Algorithms.md

 5. LeetCode 347.
 Top K Frequent Elements https://leetcode.com/problems/top-k-frequent-elements/  </br>
 You also can find the code in [`topKFrequent.js`](./topKFrequent.js).

+6. LeetCode 146.
+LRU cache https://leetcode.com/problems/lru-cache/description/?envType=problem-list-v2&envId=hash-table </br>
+You also can find the code in [`LeastRencentlyUsedCache.js`](./LeastRencentlyUsedCache.js).

 # 2. Recursion
 ## Key Features